CliqueGamesLLC/HWLink/README.md

 ### STEP 6: TEST YOUR SETUP
 1. Compile all scripts and check for errors.
 2. **Test in-world:**
-   - Enter your world with a test account.
+   - Preview your world in editor.
-   - Go to Discord and type: `/hwl link`
+   - Invite our bot to your Discord and type: `/hwl setup` then `/hwl link`
    - Copy the code the bot gives you.
    - Interact with the UI in Horizon Worlds.
    - Enter the code using the on-screen keyboard.